Africa’s Great Wild Places

 Hwange, Somalisa Camp

-The rain was spectacular!
+The rainstorms were spectacular!

 After a good soaking the animals would have to drip-dry.
 We could get under cover and have hot showers, hot drinks and warm dry clothing.